open-policy-agent/gatekeeper-library/website/docs/forbidden-sysctls.md

           description: >-
             Controls the `sysctl` profile used by containers.
 Corresponds to the `allowedUnsafeSysctls` and `forbiddenSysctls` fields in a PodSecurityPolicy.
-            Any sysctl not in the `allowedSysctls` parameter is considered to be forbidden.
+            When specified, any sysctl not in the `allowedSysctls` parameter is considered to be forbidden.
             The `forbiddenSysctls` parameter takes precedence over the `allowedSysctls` parameter.
             For more information, see https://kubernetes.io/docs/tasks/administer-cluster/sysctl-cluster/
           properties: